yusuf8834/logseq-timebox/README.md

 > Important Reminders:
 >
 > 1. This plugin is still in development and not yet released on the Logseq Marketplace.
 > 2. This plugin is only tested on MD version.
-DB version is planned to be supported in the future.DB version is planned to be supported in the future.
+DB version is planned to be supported in the future.

 ## Features